MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-post-payments-refunds.md

 ---
 title: Record Payments and Refunds in Payment Journal
-description: Read about how to record payments that you make to vendors and refunds that you make to customers on the Payment Journal page.
+description: Read about how to record payments that you make to vendors, and refunds that you make to customers, on the Payment Journal page.
 author: edupont04

 ms.service: dynamics365-business-central